JiandaWang/MaJyang/README.md

 - torchvision -> well known machine learning framework

 # “Plug and Play”
-If you have Windows (10) as operation system and you screen resolution is 1920x1080, you should be able to directly use the prepared notebook "Application".
+If your screen resolution is 1920x1080, you should be able to directly use the prepared notebook "Application".
+(Note: as mentioned before, if you are not using Windows, you have to use other packages to monitor your keyboard input.
+Please modify the ***onKeyboardEvent*** and ***main*** function.)

 Before first time using the tool, you might have to manually set both font paths ***g_FontPath_str*** and ***g_PAIFontPath_str***.
 Especially to display the tiles, you need one ttf font which support utf-8 Mahjong tiles.
 Please refer the comment in the code.

 After you opened the notebook, just click "Cell->Run All" to run the tool.
 After the excution, the tool will start to monitor your keyboard input.